HomeLatest NewsGovTechFocus on AI is commendable but Budget 2019 misses IT industry’s key ask: Nasscom

 Register Now →

-According to Nasscom, the highlight of the budget was the announcement of the a National Center for Artificial Intelligence and the AI portal.
+According to Nasscom, the highlight of the budget was the announcement of the a National Center for and the portal.
 “This will play a key role for India to accelerate AI development and adoption to the last mile.
-We look forward to partner with the for this key initiative,” said the IT industry body.
+We look forward to partner with the government for this key initiative,” said the IT industry body.

 Get the day's headlines from Tech Observer straight in your inbox